 Clark College Equity Centered Strategic Plan

-Clark College has started working on the 2021-2025 Equity Centered Strategic Plan.
+Clark College is currently developing the 2022-2027 Equity Centered Strategic Plan.
 Information about the process, timeline, and logistics will published on this page.
-If you have any questions please contact Dr. Rashida Willard.
+If you have any questions please contact Paul Wickline.

 - Prior Screening Committee met to choose Strategic Planning Committee, ensuring representation from various departments.